Free XML to JSON Converter Online

 Related Tools

 For XML, see the W3C XML specification.
-For JSON, see json.org and MDN JSON.
+For JSON, see json.org, RFC 8259, and MDN JSON.
 For parsing XML in the browser, see MDN DOMParser.
 For XML-to-JSON libraries, see xml-js.
-For the reverse conversion, use JSON to XML.
+The W3C XML page has more on the format.